yz-wang/Laplace-Mamba/README.md

 # Code for Laplace-Mamba: Laplace Frequency Prior-Guided Mamba-CNN Fusion Network for Image Dehazing

-This implementation is written by Yongzhen Wang at Anhui University of Technology.
+This implementation is written by Yongzhen Wang and Liangliang Chen at Anhui University of Technology.

 ## Prerequisites:
 Python 3.7 or above